 Deer are generally crepuscular, foraging activity occurs mostly around dawn and dusk, but deer may be active day or night depending on other variables, such as human activity or other disturbances in the area.
 Deer diets differ across their range, but high quality digestible forage is selected when available.
 Not all plants are nutritious for deer.
 Deer feed on grasses and forbs in the spring and summer, however they are primarily browsers.
 High quality forage items like young tender shoots, young shrubs, leaves of plants that are high in nutrients, succulent grasses, and forbs are selected.
-Also, deer eat items such as bark, buds, and acorns.
-In the high deserts and chaparral, some common plant species that deer forage are: bitterbrush, sagebrush, blackbrush, ceanothus, and mountain mahogany.
-In the diets of desert mule deer, Marshal et al. (2006) identified 34 plant taxa, including desert-ironwood, mesquite, brittle-bush, palo verde, burro-weed, and wild buckwheat.
+Deer also eat items such as bark, buds, and acorns.
+In the high deserts and chaparral, some common plant species that deer forage are: bitterbrush, sagebrush, blackbrush, Ceanothus, and mountain mahogany.

 Deer may be migratory or resident.
 In California, long distance migration is rare among large mammals, and mule deer are one of the few that migrate.
-Migrating deer herds, in Mono and Inyo counties, make a year-long round trip from summer range to winter range, with corridors and holding areas in between.
-Summer range in typically high elevation and utilized for its nutritious green forage and fawning areas.
-However, these high elevation areas are covered in snow during the winter, so prior to deep snow, deer must migrate to lower elevations.
+Migrating deer herds in Mono and Inyo counties migrate from summer range to winter range, with corridors and holding areas in between.
+Summer range is typically high elevation and utilized for its nutritious green forage and fawning areas.
+These high elevation areas are covered in snow during the winter, so prior to deep snow, deer migrate to lower elevations.
 At low elevations, deer are confined to relatively small winter ranges, which support deer for a short period of time because forage is limited.
 In fact, some migrating deer will hold up in the snow until there is springtime green-up to feed on at the lower elevations.

 In the San Bernardino Mountains, deer make a seasonal shift to lower elevations, but not the long distance migration seen in the north.
 In the Colorado Desert, the desert mule deer will migrate to different seasonal ranges based on the distribution of water and location of key forage.

-Because deer don't recognize county or state line boundaries, CDFW staff need to coordinate deer management efforts with adjacent Regions in California, and adjacent states, Nevada and Arizona.
-CDFW and the Nevada Department of Wildlife have an Interagency Agreement that states particular goals and objective for management of the East Walker and West Walker deer herds (Mono County), which spend summers in California and migrate throughout the area and into Nevada during the fall and winter.
+Because deer don't recognize county or state line boundaries, CDFW staff coordinate deer management efforts with adjacent Regions in California and adjacent states, Nevada and Arizona.
+CDFW and the Nevada Department of Wildlife have an Interagency Agreement regarding particular goals and objectives for management of the East Walker and West Walker deer herds (Mono County), which spend summers in California and migrate throughout the area and into Nevada during the fall and winter.